jvioladevelops/RandomRobot-Swarmathon/README.md

 ## WHAT IS IT?

 This is a continuation off of MileStone 1 project.
 In this addition, robots leave a pheromone trail when they enounter a large pile of rocks.
 Other robots can then follow the pheromone trail.
+The robots find rock piles by randomly moving around the planet.

 ## HOW IT WORKS